thirdweb-dev/react/docs/react.md

 |  [useLazyMint(contract, onProgress)](./react.uselazymint.md) | <b><i>(BETA)</i></b> Use this to lazy mint a batch of NFTs on your [DropContract](./react.dropcontract.md) |
 |  [useListing(contract, listingId)](./react.uselisting.md) | <b><i>(BETA)</i></b> Use this to get a specific listing from the marketplace. |
 |  [useListings(contract, filter)](./react.uselistings.md) | <b><i>(BETA)</i></b> Use this to get a list all listings from your marketplace contract. |
-|  [useMagic()](./react.usemagic.md) | Hook for connecting to an email wallet using magic link.
-This enables users without their own wallets to connect to your application and sign transactions securely using their email.
+|  [useMagic()](./react.usemagic.md) | <p>Hook for connecting to an email wallet using magic link.
+This enables users without their own wallets to connect to your application and sign transactions securely using their email.</p>
 ```javascript
 import { useMagic } from "@thirdweb-dev/react"
 ```